Exploring the Salkantay Trek: An In-Depth Guide

 Walking sticks are guaranteed to make walking more manageable and reduce pain during and after walking.
 Rubber tips for metal trekking poles are required to prevent damage to the Salkantay Trek Trail network.

 Trekking poles are prohibited in the Inca citadel of Machu Picchu because they disrupt traffic or cause accidents.
-They are only allowed by elderly visitors or those with obvious physical limitations.
+They are allowed only for elderly visitors or those with obvious physical limitations.

 Salkantay Trek 3 Days